gmclan-org/Utility-AI-module/README.md

   - `agent: UtilityAgent` - Reference to agent that owns this state.

-  Override this method to perform action when state is getting enabled.
+  Override this method to perform action when state is getting disabled.

   ---